Ukrainian relief off to refugees in Poland

 If all goes according to plan, “they should be there by the end of next week,” he said.

-The supplies from Sunday’s Ridgewood load-up are earmarked for Rzeszo, a large Polish city about an hour’s drive from the Ukrainian border.
+The supplies from Sunday’s Ridgewood load-up are earmarked for Rzeszow, a large Polish city about an hour’s drive from the Ukrainian border.

 The train station there is now a makeshift medical center for fleeing families.